 Select your bid price.
 Amazon defaults this to 0.75.
 But if you want to bid less, you decide what your pricing is.
 Recommended 0.15 cents to 0.40 cents for a first generation ad.

-Now, plug in your custom text and hit Publish Campaign!
+Now, hit Publish Campaign!

 Book Your First 5 Podcasts